Henrik Møllgaard: Return to Aalborg Håndbold

 On 27 October 2017, it was announced that he would return to play for Aalborg Håndbold in 2018.
 He won the Danish championship in 2019, 2020, 2021, and 2024.

 In 2024, Henrik Møllgaard became the player-assistant coach at Aalborg Håndbold when the club fired head coach Maik Machulla mid-season.
 The club promoted former assistant coach Simon Dahl to head coach and appointed Møllgaard as assistant to Dahl.

 In December 2024, he announced his retirement as a player at the end of the 2024–25 season and his departure from Aalborg Håndbold.
-He subsequently joined his former team PSG Handball as assistant coach.
+He subsequently joined his former team PSG Handball as assistant coach under Danish coach Stefan Madsen.
 He played his last match for the Danish national team on 15 March 2025 against France and was celebrated by Danish fans after the match.

 In February 2025, he won the Danish Cup with Aalborg Håndbold, beating Bjerringbro-Silkeborg in the final.
 Later that season, he won the Danish championship.

+Coaching career

+In April 2026 he was announced as the assistant coach on the Danish national team, replacing Henrik Kronborg.